New York, USA

 Other Abraham Kershaws:

-Our Abraham Kershaw (c1815-?) may be the same person as Abraham Cashow (1814-?), christened February 13, 1814, in Wolver Hollow, child of Rem Cashow (1768-?) and Maratye Bennet (1774-?).
+Our Abraham Kershaw (c1815-?) is most likely the same person as Abraham Cashow (1814-?), christened February 13, 1814, in Wolver Hollow, the child of Rem Cashow (1768-?) and Maratye Bennet (1774-?).
 Our Abraham Kershaw (c1815-?) proved not to be the same person as Abraham Kershaw of Somerville, New Jersey who owned a hotel there: "Andrew Emery Voorhees was born at Lamington, Somerset county, New Jersey, on the 4th of November, 1850.
 His parents resided on a farm until their son was ten years of age, and then they removed to North Branch, where they conducted a hotel, and it was there that our subject received his first experience in the management of a hostelry.
 Here he grew to manhood, attained a fair common-school education, and in 1874 he entered the employ of A. Kershaw, proprietor of a hotel at Somerville, New Jersey.
 In 1879 Mr. Kershaw took charge of the Mansion House, at Morristown, and brought with him Mr. Voorhees, who retained his connection with the Mansion House about two years, by which time he had established for himself a good name and had obtained a broad and practical experience in the hotel business, so that in 1881 he took charge of the United States Hotel and has since continued as its proprietor.
 He has met with more than ordinary success in this line of enterprise and his establishment has secured an excellent reputation and a liberal patronage."

-His death certificate needs to be found in Colorado, he died around 1851 possible on his way to California.
+His death certificate needs to be found in Colorado, he died around 1851 possibly on his way to California.
 Death certificates were not issued in Colorado until the period after his death.
 His birth and marriage record needs to be found.

 Abraham Kershaw (1841-1931) was the third great-grandfather of Richard Arthur Norton (1958- ).